tam-km-truong/PhyloPack/README.md

 # PhyloPack

-**PhyloPack** is a protocol to facilitate the handling of million-genomes scale bacterial collections.
+**PhyloPack** is a protocol to facilitate the handling of million-genomes scale bacterial collections by taking advantage of phylogenetic relationship between genomes [1].

 It first computes a global genome ordering that places similar genomes close together, then partitions this ordering into batches suitable for downstream applications such as compression, exact k-mer indexing, or distributed processing.
-The approach uses a skeleton phylogeny built from a subset of reference genomes and subsequently places remaining genomes onto this backbone.
+The approach uses a skeleton phylogeny built from a subset of skeleton genomes and subsequently places remaining genomes onto this backbone.

-### Key results:
+### Key results

-Using the ATB 2024-08 release (approx. 2.4 million genomes):
+Using the ATB 2024-08 release [2] (approx. 2.4 million genomes):

-- **< 15 GB** using MBGC [cite here] for major pathogenic species (~93% of the collection).
+- **< 15 GB** using MBGC [4] for major pathogenic species (~93% of the collection).
-- **~33 GB** using AGC [cite here] while retaining fast random-access capabilities.
+- **~33 GB** using AGC [3] while retaining fast random-access capabilities.

 These results were obtained using the workflow described below.

-## Contents:
+## Contents
 - Installation
 - Quick Example
 - Main commands